 Motorcyclists Get More Parking Bays

 The project is also a godsend for motorcyclists, as they will get 300 more on-street parking spaces dedicated solely to motorcycles.
 It might not seem like a large number but think about it.
 If you’re a motorcyclist, you’re more likely to park on the footpath than you would a car space.
 If you were to do the latter, you’d probably be on the receiving end of some pretty heavy complaints from motorists that claim that you’re not parking in the right area.
-With these special parking spaces, you as a motorcyclist won’t have to worry about it since you’re in your designated space that can’t be shared with other vehicles.
+With these special parking spaces, you as a motorcyclist won’t have to worry about it since you’re in your designated space that can’t be shared with other vehicles when searching for parking Melbourne.

 This project is set to begin construction in 2020 and finish in 2030.
 It promises to make things easier for commuters within the city and help to alleviate the traffic that cities traditionally suffer from.
 It also hopes to combat the ever growing population and make Melbourne Australia’s leading bicycle city.
 This might be an ambitious plan but if it pays off, Melbourne will be all the better off with it in place.